DoniNP/GetCleanData/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##How it Works
-The number below is the objective.
-The alphabet shows the steps needed to achieve the objective.<br />
-1.a.
-Importing the data from the source on the Internet<br />
+1. Importing the data from the source on the Internet.
-1.b.
-Study the instruction of the file to understand more about the scattered data, then merge the data.<br />
+2. Study the instruction of the file to understand more about the scattered data, then merge the data.
+For each test and train is rbind()-ed.
+Then, among the x, y, and subject, all are cbind()-ed.
-2.a.
-Selecting the mean and standard deviation subset. <br />
+3. Selecting the mean and standard deviation subset, by using grep.
-2.b.
-Extracting only the requested measurement. <br />
+4. Extracting only the requested measurement, producing a new subData.
-3.a.
-Importing the labels from "activity_labels.txt" <br />
+5. Importing the activity labels from "activity_labels.txt”, namely actLabels.
-3.b.
-Generating the name of the activities from the 2nd column of the subData created from 2.b.
+6. Generating the name of the activities from the 2nd column of the subData created from step 4.
-3.c.
-Renaming the 2nd column of the subData with 3.b.<br />
+7. Renaming the 2nd column of the subData with step 6.
-4.a.
-Learning from the instruction on the data set.
-Rename any acronyms in the variable, and make it detailed. e.g. “t” is renamed into “time”.<br />
+8. Learning from the instruction on the data set.
+Rename any abbreviation in the variable using sub().
-5.a.
-Use aggregation to extract the requested data.<br />
+9. Use aggregation to extract the requested data, combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.
-5.b.
-Use the write.table to make a .txt file from the data extracted from 5.a.<br />
+10. Use the write.table to make a .txt file from the data extracted from step 9.

 ##Library Needed
 This script needs data.table package, already in the script